jiahuei/COMIC-Compact-Image-Captioning-with-Attention/README.md

 ## Description

-This is the code repo of our TMM2019 work titled [COMIC: Towards a Compact Image Captioning Model with Attention (https://arxiv.org/abs/1903.01072).
+This is the code repo of our TMM2019 work titled [COMIC: Towards a Compact Image Captioning Model with Attention](https://arxiv.org/abs/1903.01072).
+In this paper, we tackle the problem of compactness of image captioning models which is hitherto unexplored.
+We showed competitive results on both MS-COCO and InstaPIC-1.1M datasets despite having an embedding vocabularly size that is 39x-99x smaller.

 <img src="TMM.png" height="200">

 ## Source Code
-Pre-trained checkpoints for the COMIC models are available in [pretrained] folder.
+Pre-trained checkpoints for the COMIC models are available in [pretrained](https://github.com/jiahuei/COMIC-Towards-A-Compact-Image-Captioning-Model-with-Attention/tree/master/pretrained) folder.
 Details are provided in a separate README.

 Note that, some parts of this code may be subject to change.